 You can also reduce the risk of infection by showering rather than bathing, and you should absolutely stay out of the lake, Jacuzzi, pool, hot tub, or sauna for three weeks after surgery.
 Close contact with animals or household pets (especially cats) should be limited as well during this time.
 Taking your antibiotics as prescribed does not eliminate the need to follow these recommendations!

 Keep fluid intake up and walk, move around, and flex your calf muscles to reduce the risk of blood clots.
 This is important to reduce the risk of heart attack, stroke, pulmonary embolism or sudden death.
-Do not take aspirin, ibuprofen, Aleve™, etc. during the two weeks after surgery.
+Do not take aspirin, ibuprofen, Aleve™, etc. during the first three weeks after surgery.
 Resume other medications as advised by your doctor.
 Return to work based on the activity levels required at your job, and resume exercise or strenuous activity gradually, no sooner than the two weeks discussed above.
 Jogging, horseback riding, weightlifting, vigorous sexual activity, or similar strenuous exertion should be avoided for four weeks to decrease the risk of bleeding, reoperation, and/or capsular contracture.

-Most patients are sent home with a Velcro bandeau placed on the upper part of the breasts.
-This will be worn at night, and in most cases, patients will be asked to remain braless during the day.
-This will allow your breast implants to drop into the proper position over time.
-The amount of time necessary is different for each patient.
+Most patients are sent home with a Velcro bandeau placed on the upper part of the breasts, as well as an antibiotic ointment barrier for bacteria on your nipples, covered with a Band-Aid.
+The Band-Aids are left in place for a week, but the Velcro bandeau will be worn only at night.
+In most cases, patients will be asked to remain braless during the day.
+This will allow your breast implants to drop into the proper position over time (weeks to months).
+Wearing the bandeau longer or tighter will NOT speed the time of implant dropping into position, but may increase the risk of capsular contracture.
+The amount of time necessary for final dropping, softening, and settling of implant position is different for each patient.
 Do not judge your recovery by the yardstick of a friend's or relative's experience; every patient is unique, and every recovery and result is also unique.
 I will guide you as time goes by and advise you on how to enhance your result.
 I offer our patients a lifetime of no-charge rechecks and will keep you apprised of the best advice I am capable of giving.

 Most patients look good in clothing within days after surgery; unclothed, a soft, natural appearance will take longer to develop.
 Final softening, settling, and the return of sensation can take several months to as long as a year or so.
 During this time, or at least as long as your scars are pink, you must avoid tanning booths or any source of ultraviolet exposure in order to reduce the chance of permanently darkening the scars.
-Vitamin E oil or ointment massage of the scars after three week's time can help to soften and fade them; you should not begin this prior to three weeks after surgery in order to avoid the risk of prematurely softening and stretching the scars.
-If you have a tendency to form thick or heavy scars, I can instruct you in the use of scar pads or other scar-treatment remedies as other ways of helping to reduce this concern.
+Vitamin E oil or ointment massage of the scars after three weeks’ time can help to soften and fade them; you should not begin this prior to three weeks after surgery in order to avoid the risk of prematurely softening and stretching the scars.
+If you have a tendency to form thick or heavy scars, I will instruct you in the use of scar pads or other scar-treatment remedies as other ways of helping to reduce this concern.

-copyright 7-2012 Richard H. Tholen, MD, FACS
+Rev. 02-2017 copyright: Richard H. Tholen, MD, FACS